 - Only college-level classes will be used to calculate term and cumulative grade point averages (GPA).
 This includes summer-term courses. - Only courses taken at CCD will be used for this procedure.
 Courses taken elsewhere and transferred in do not apply.
 The GPA calculations for this procedure may not match those used for financial aid purposes.

 Standards

 Initial Standing

-A student has attempted fewer than 9 cumulative credit hours with a cumulative GPA that is greater than or equal to 2.0 for all classes attempted.
+Student has completed fewer than 9 cumulative credit hours with a cumulative GPA greater than or equal to 2.00 for all classes completed.

 Academic Alert